hasmukhlalpatel/useful-projects/README.md

 - [BlazorWebFormsComponents](https://github.com/FritzAndFriends/BlazorWebFormsComponents) is Blazor for ASP.NET Web Forms Developers.
 [Blazor for ASP.NET Web Forms developers e-book](https://docs.microsoft.com/en-us/dotnet/architecture/blazor-for-web-forms-developers/)

+- [ASP.NET Core API Endpoints](https://github.com/ardalis/ApiEndpoints) are essentially Razor Pages for APIs.
+They break apart bloated controllers and group the API models used by individual endpoints with the endpoint logic itself.
+They provide a simple way to have a single file for the logic and linked files for the model types.
+Author/Owner [Steve Smith(https://github.com/ardalis)

 ## Blazor github repositories
 - [Blazor REPL](https://github.com/BlazorRepl/BlazorRepl) is a platform for writing, compiling, executing and sharing [Blazor](https://blazor.net) components entirely in the browser.
 - [Blazored](https://github.com/Blazored) Libraries and Components designed for Microsoft's Blazor Framework